-Assessment of extractable and leachable compounds is an analytical imperative, one that ensures the overall quality of the drug product is not impacted by its container or closure.
+Assessment of extractable and leachable compounds is an analytical imperative, one that ensures the overall quality of the drug product is not impacted by its packaging system, in-use componentry, or manufacturing train.
 Alcami understands this fundamental course of testing and analysis is an important aspect of any new drug product or device submission and an important milestone on the critical path to drug commercialization.

 - Parenteral solutions in bags and vials

 - Ophthalmic products

 - Surfaces contacted during manufacture including piping, tubing, flanges and connectors, filters, valves, and single-use disposable bags and containers